Opetushallitus/haku/README.md

 ### Running and testing

+Haku-app uses Spring profiles for running in different modes.
+Spring profile is selected using system property `spring.profiles.active`.

+Here's a list of profiles we use:

+- `default` is the default profile, that is the profile used in the test and production environments.
+Uses properties files found in ~/oph-configuration
+- `dev` uses local mongo database in port 27017 and mocked external dependencies
+- `devLuokka` uses local mongo database and real external dependencies.Depends on property files in `~/oph-configuration`.
+See below for
+- `it` starts an embedded Mongo server.
+This profile is used in the integration tests.

+When running with Maven, you can use Maven profiles to select the Spring profile.

 #### Running from the IDE

 You can start a local Tomcat with `it` (integration test) profile so that it uses an embedded Mongo server